danielchalef/mrfparse/README.md

 Working with MRF files is challenging:
 - Each payer's MRF dataset is tens to hundreds of terabytes of data and is updated monthly.
 No monthly deltas are available and individual JSON documents can be over 1TB in size.
 - Some payers have included provider data for providers for whom the MRF file does not have pricing data.
-That is, their are provider reference records where in_network rates are not present.
+That is, there are provider reference records where in_network rates are not present.
 - Some payers have provided pricing data for services that providers do not offer.

 ## Usage